PacificBiosciences/HiFi-human-WGS-WDL/README.md

 **Workflow entrypoint**: [workflows/main.wdl](workflows/main.wdl)

 Some tasks and workflows are pulled in from other repositories.
-Make sure you have initialized submodules following cloning by running:
-`git submodule update --init --recursive`
+Make sure you have initialized submodules following cloning by running `git submodule update --init --recursive`.

 ## Backend environments